cloud-mlops/fine-tuning/serving/README.md

 # Guide for standalone and distributed inferencing on GKE (Google Kubernetes Engine)

 [ Place holder for concept diagram]
+This exercise assumes you have a fine-tuned model, that we would like to serve on GKE.
+If you have followed the previous steps for dataprep and finetune you would have a model store in the GCS bucket in your GCP Project.

+### Prerequisites
+1. The ML Platform Playground must be deployed
+2. Data Set output from the [Data Preparation example](https://github.com/GoogleCloudPlatform/ai-on-gke/tree/ml-platform-dev/best-practices/ml-platform/examples/use-case/datapreparation/gemma-it)
+3. Fine tune or other model available ready to be served.If you have been following the [fine tuning exercise with gemma model](https://github.com/GoogleCloudPlatform/ai-on-gke/tree/ml-platform-dev/best-practices/ml-platform/examples/use-case/finetuning/pytorch), a model artifact would be availble to use in [your model artifacts GCS bucket](https://github.com/GoogleCloudPlatform/ai-on-gke/tree/ml-platform-dev/best-practices/ml-platform/examples/use-case/finetuning/pytorch)

+### A quick brief on Inference on VLLM.

 There are three common strategies for inference on vLLM: